Refined unramified cohomology of schemes: Comparison theorems to algebraic cycles

 where we recall that $N^jH^i(X,A(n))=\ker(H^i(X,A(n))\to H^i(F_{j-1}X,A(n)))$.
-Our result is motivated by Bloch's Abel--Jacobi map on $\CH^i(X)_{\tors}$ constructed in \cite{bloch-compositio}, which works however only for smooth projective varieties over algebraically closed fields (as it relies on purity and Deligne's proof of the Weil conjectures), see Section \ref{sec:lambda} below for a comparison of the two constructions.
+Our result is motivated by Bloch's Abel--Jacobi map on $\CH^i(X)[\ell^\infty]$ constructed in \cite{bloch-compositio} in the case where $X$ is smooth projective over an algebraically closed field.
+We compare the two constructions in Section \ref{sec:lambda} below.
+We will see that for $k=\bar k$ and when $H^\ast$ denotes Borel--Moore pro-\'etal cohomology (see Proposition \ref{prop:proetale-coho-arbitrary-field}), then the above map is the transcendental Abel--Jacobi map on torsion cycles, i.e.\ the smallest quotient of Bloch's map that descends to a map on

+(The adjective transcendental stems from the fact that $N^{i-1}\CH^i(X)_{\Z_\ell}=\CH^i(X)_{\alg}\otimes_{\Z}\Z_\ell$ is the space of algebraically trivial $\ell$-adic cycles in this case.)
+We will call the above map the transcendental Abel--Jacobi map, regardless of the ground field and the Borel--Moore cohomlogy theory chosen.